 What causes LR?

+No doctor seems to know the exact cause of LR which makes it even harder to deal with.
 In Sticky Blood, Antiphospholipid syndrome, and Hughes syndrome, the immune system produces antibodies that attack blood platelets in blood, causing them to become tacky and stick together.
-This is what causes the mottling in the skin.
+This is assumed to be what causes the mottling in the skin.

 Sections on This Page